Why do you think it's great that your swing speed is right around the global average?

 You're in the right place.
 You're going to discover which compression matches your swing speed as well as what material the cover is made of in the best golf ball for 85 mph swing speeds.

 It's time to decide, do you want distance, spin or feel?
 Or a combination of both?
-Keep reading to see which balls are best for your priorities with a swing speed of 85 mph to 90 mph with the driver.
+Let's have a look below to see which balls are best for your priorities with a swing speed of 85 mph to 90 mph with the driver.

 The best golf balls for this range of swing speeds have medium compression (hardness).
 The latest obsession with ultra low compression balls isn't our best bet at 85-95 mph.
 Anything between 55 and 70 will be a good choice for your swing speed.

 85-95 mph swing speed is fast enough to put a decent move on the ball so medium compression golf balls are an excellent choice.
 Of course, the driver swing speed is 85 mph to 95 mph but when we use irons, that speed will drop down to probably 70 to 80 mph with steel shafts and iron heads.